How to Get Car Insurance Without a Car

 Getting Car Insurance Without a Car: Our Review Methodology

 Getting car insurance without owning a vehicle can be a smart financial move if you're between cars, borrowing vehicles regularly or about to purchase one.
-Since this situation requires specialized coverage like non-owner policies, we designed our research to find insurers that actually offer these products and price them competitively.
+Since this situation requires specialized non-owner policies, we designed our research to find insurers that actually offer these products and price them competitively.

 How We Gathered Rate Data